xindong95/xindong95.github.io/_pages/cv.md

 - The origin, adaptive evolution and population dynamics of infectious Chicken Anemia Virus in China
 *Undergraduate Innovation Program (Involved)*

-- Diversity of fish in Nansi Lak
+- Diversity of fish in Nansi Lake
 *Undergraduate Innovation Program (Involved)*

 ## Skills